What is the difference between Earth Day and Arbor Day?

-3. Community clean up.
+3. Join a community clean up.

 If your kids are mature enough to handle the task, simply plan a time to visit your favorite park or hiking trail and bring some trash bags and gloves and pick up any trash you may see.

-4. Plan some plant based meals.
+4. Plan some plant-based meals.

 Reducing the amount of meat we eat is another way to help the environment.
 Raising livestock uses more resources and results in more harmful greenhouse gas emissions than growing plants.

-As a family, brainstorm what plant based meals are your favorites and plan to eat more of those.
+As a family, brainstorm what plant-based meals are your favorites and plan to eat more of those.
 Maybe veggie burgers and sweet potato fries?
 Vegetarian lasagna and Chocolate Chip Banana Bread for dessert?
 Black bean tacos with chips and salsa?
 Plan a specific day each week to have a plant based meal.